andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

-There is a accompanying Certora specification located at https://github.com/andreaslyn/lsd-arena/blob/main/certora/specs/syndicate/Syndicate/Syndicate.spec The specification uses a Certora helper contract, located at https://github.com/andreaslyn/lsd-arena/blob/main/contracts/specs/syndicate/SyndicateHelper.sol
+There is a accompanying Certora specification located at https://github.com/andreaslyn/lsd-arena/blob/main/certora/specs/syndicate/Syndicate/Syndicate.spec

+The specification uses a Certora helper contract, located at https://github.com/andreaslyn/lsd-arena/blob/main/contracts/specs/syndicate/SyndicateHelper.sol The helper contract defines some utility functions used in the Certora specification.

-Note that the Certora specification has been tested with the demo version of Certora, which seemingly did not work with this specification because of restrictions of the demo version.
+Note that the Certora specification has been tested with the demo version of Certora, which seemingly did not work with this specification because of restrictions of the Certora demo version.